 Second, as a leader with the Novato Safe Routes to School Program, I have worked to help make it safer for our youth to walk and/or bike to schools.
 I was instrumental in getting more speed feedback signs around some of schools to remind drivers how fast they are going in comparison to the speed limit, expanding the number of schools participating in our efforts and in helping to develop grant applications for improvements around our Novato schools.
 Recently, we were successful in competing for grants to install the flashing pedestrian lights along Ignacio and Novato Blvds which have made a huge difference for those walking across the four lane roads.
 In this new fiscal year, we received additional grant funds to install flashing pedestrian lights across DeLong near Sherman; across Diablo near George Street; and, across Redwood Blvd near Rush Creek Landing!
 More will be coming!

 Third, I support public transit.
-During my career with the US Environmental Protection Agency, I used Golden Gate Transit to commute back and forth to San Francisco for over four decades.
-We need to continue to advocate for improvements to our bus system and be more responsive to the community’s needs.
+During my career with the US Environmental Protection Agency, I used Golden Gate Transit to commute back and forth to San Francisco for over three decades.
+We need to continue to advocate for improvements to our bus system and be more responsive to the community's needs.